Wastewater Lagoon Seepage Testing

 Wastewater lagoons are designed to hold wastewater.
 Lagoons are required to be seepage tested periodically.

-Site conditions need to be understood and testing procedures, to demonstrate compliance with the rule and/or permit, must be submitted to DEQ for review and approval prior to conducting required seepage testing.
-Data of sufficient quality as well as quantity are required for a valid seepage test.
-Additionally, seepage testers should evaluate whether a sufficient number of calculated seepage rates exist to make a valid decision for compliance determination and show the completeness of their data through a statistical means to create a defensible and objective number of seepage dates needed for complete data.
+Site conditions need to be understood, and testing procedures that demonstrate compliance with the rule and/or permit must be submitted to DEQ for review and approval before conducting the required seepage testing.
+Data of sufficient quality and quantity are required for a valid seepage test.
+Additionally, seepage testers should evaluate whether a sufficient number of calculated seepage rates exist to validate a compliance determination and to show data completeness through a statistical means that creates a defensible and objective number of seepage testing days needed for a complete dataset.

-Recommendations for statistical seepage test data analysis were published in a technical paper titled, Wastewater Lagoon Seepage Test Statistical Review, by Jeff Myers, a nationally and internationally recognized expert in characterization, sampling, statistics, uncertainty management, and data quality.
+Recommendations for statistical seepage test data analysis were published in the Wastewater Lagoon Seepage Test Statistical Review, by Jeff Myers, a nationally and internationally recognized expert in characterization, sampling, statistics, uncertainty management, and data quality.

-The Myers technical paper recommends use of a free public domain software.
+The Myers technical paper recommends using free public domain software.

-VSP was developed by the Pacific Northwest National Laboratory (PNNL) under the auspices of the United States Department of Energy (DOE).
-VSP is designed for the non-statistician to support multiple sampling objectives to ensure that the right type, quality and quantity of data are gathered to support decisions.
+VSP was developed by the Pacific Northwest National Laboratory under the auspices of the US Department of Energy.
+VSP is designed for the nonstatistician to support multiple sampling objectives and ensure the right type, quality and quantity of data are gathered to support decisions.

-DEQ strongly recommends using the VSP tool along with the other assessment metrics outlined in the Myers technical paper, to determine when sufficient data has been collected to validate calculated seepage rates for each lagoon.
-The VSP software generates a discomfort curve (i.e., a type of statistical power curve) to incorporate 1) a fixed regulatory limit, 2) a calculated average seepage rate and 3) the variability around the seepage rate; to create a defensible and objective number of seepage testing days needed to generate a complete dataset.
+DEQ strongly recommends using the VSP tool along with the other assessment metrics outlined in the Myers technical paper, to determine when sufficient data have been collected to validate calculated seepage rates for each lagoon.
+The VSP software generates a discomfort curve (i.e., a type of statistical power curve) to incorporate (1) a fixed regulatory limit, (2) a calculated average seepage rate, and (3) the variability around the seepage rate to create a defensible and objective number of seepage testing days needed to generate a complete dataset.

-Beyond the VSP, DEQ held a Statistical Review Workshop for Evaluating Lagoon Seepage Rates where supporting resources, including revised seepage testing spreadsheets, and assessment metrics were discussed, along with a review of updated seepage spreadsheets that better accommodate the statistical recommendations from the Myers technical paper.
-DEQ no longer requires data be input at 4-hour intervals, and will accept data input/calculations at 24-hour intervals as outlined in the revised calculations spreadsheet.
-The revised calculation spreadsheets can be found below:
+Beyond the VSP, DEQ held a Statistical Review Workshop for Evaluating Lagoon Seepage Rates where revised seepage testing spreadsheets and assessment metrics were discussed, and updated seepage spreadsheets that better accommodate the statistical recommendations from the Myers technical paper were reviewed.
+DEQ no longer requires data input at 4-hour intervals and will accept data input/calculations at 24-hour intervals as outlined in the revised calculations spreadsheet.
+The revised calculation spreadsheets are found below:

 Although DEQ only requires the calculations be conducted on a 24-hour interval, DEQ emphasizes that intermittent data should still be collected and submitted for evaluation to explain the behavior of the lagoon and evaporation pan during each test.
-The technical paper recommends that the interval around the datum used to calculate the lagoon and evaporation pan elevations be limited to five minutes (before and after the reading time) or less.
-DEQ is in process of re-writing the April 2009 Guidance for Evaluating Wastewater Lagoon Seepage Rates to accommodate the Myers technical paper.
-The current guidance used in conjunction with the Myers technical paper recommendations for assessment metrics should assist facilities in their review and validation of seepage data for compliance determinations.
+The Meyers technical paper recommends that the interval around the datum used to calculate the lagoon and evaporation pan elevations be limited to 5 minutes (before and after the reading time) or less.
+DEQ is rewriting the April 2009 Guidance for Evaluating Wastewater Lagoon Seepage Rates to accommodate the Myers technical paper.
+The current guidance used in conjunction with the Myers technical paper recommendations for assessment metrics should assist facilities in reviewing and validating seepage data for compliance determinations.